Average Health Care Costs For Retirees

 - Medicare Part C: is designated as “Medicare Advantage Plans (MA Plans).”
 This type of coverage is through a private provider working with Medicare.
 It combines the coverage of Medicare Part A & B and often includes prescription drug coverage.

 - Medicare Part D: is prescription drug coverage.

 - Supplemental Coverage: better know as a Medigap Plan, it covers the holes within Medicare Parts A and B, which are often co-pays, deductibles, extension of certain types of coverage and excess charges.

 It is important to note that Medicare, though most think that it does, does NOT cover all medical expenses in retirement.
 The Employee Benefit Retirement Institute says that you can expect Medicare to pay 51 percent of the average expected health care costs for retirees.

 You can apply for Medicare coverage to help pick up some of the burden of medical expenses in retirement during the month of your 65th birthday.
 You will get a 7 month grace period to enroll before you will be charged a late enrollment penalty.
 Enrolling any time after the grace period expires will result in higher premiums that will stick with you for the rest of your life.

 Use Our Retiree Health Care Estimate Tool To Help You Better Prepare Your Financial Plan

 A well thought out and accurately built financial plan will account for risks, long-term care, inflation, decrease in Social Security benefits and health history in retirement.
-Use our FREE online calculator for reliable average health care costs for retirees estimates aimed at helping you better secure your financial future in retirement.
-For more ways to contact and connect with us, check us out on Facebook, read up on our blog, and check out our YouTube pages for more information.
+Use our FREE online calculator for reliable illustrations aimed at helping you better secure your financial future in retirement.